AlexanderAudio.com - Alexander Technique Audio Resource - online, MP3s, CDs

 The Future of Alexander Technique Teaching - Alexander Technique teachers Michael Frederick and Robert Rickover talk about the state of Alexander teaching today, and what the prospects are for the future.

 Educating with the hands: working on the body/self in Alexander Technique was published in Soclology of Health and Illness in February, 2011.
 Jen Tarr, the author, describes the study and it's implications in an interview with Robert Rickover.
-Listen The study will not be available online until February, 2012 but you can request a copy from the author: j.s.tarr@lse.ac.uk
+Listen You can read her study here (PDF download)

 Describing the Alexander Technique - Alexander Technique teacher Franis Engel, provides suggestions for Alexander teachers and students who want to describe what they're teaching or studying to others.
 Listen